-Dimple, Director, Investment Management Operations
+Dimple, Vice President, Investment Management Operations

 Dimple has spent a decade at Morgan Stanley's Mumbai office, and she has no plans to leave anytime soon.
 The Firm's culture, career opportunities and talent keep her in place.
 But that's not to say she's standing still.
-Dimple, a Director in Investment Management Operations who holds an undergraduate degree in finance from Mumbai University, earned her master's degree online while working full-time.
+Dimple, a Vice President in Investment Management Operations who holds an undergraduate degree in finance from Mumbai University, earned her master's degree online while working full-time.

 Why did you choose Morgan Stanley to start your career?

 I had just graduated from college and a friend of mine who was working at Morgan Stanley recommended that I check out the Firm.
 He said the culture was good and that the people were very nice and very smart.
 I interviewed and joined as a consultant.
 I was offered a full-time position within four months.

 What's a typical day like for you?